Nautilloid/bloggy/content/lab/GOAD/index.md

 draft: false
 tags: ["Windows", "Security", "Active Directory", "Server"]
 categories: ["Tool Setup"]
+description: "A step-by-step guide to setting up the GOAD Active Directory lab environment for Windows security testing.
+Learn how to deploy vulnerable domain controllers and servers, configure firewall rules, and troubleshoot common installation issues.
+Ideal for pentesters and security professionals practicing AD attack techniques."
 ---

 GOAD is a simulated Active Directory LAB environment used to execute Windows attacks